ScilifelabDataCentre/Anubis/README.md

     - Admin: can do everything.
     - User: ordinary users.
     - Reviewer = a user designated as reviewer for a call by admin.
-    - Chair = reviewer with slightly more privileges.
+    - Chair = reviewer with some additional privileges.

 - Call
   - = Call for proposals.